bookfx/bookfx/README.md

 In the `ValueBox` have been implemented [implicit convertions][Implicit convertions] from all necessary value types.
 What does this means?
-This means that we don't have to repeat `Make.Value` every time, because the `ValueBox` will be created automatically!
+This means that we don't have to repeat `Make.Value` every time, because the `ValueBox` will be created automatically.

 ```c#
 Make.Row("Box A1", "Box B1").ToSheet().ToBook().ToBytes()